 The thing I like the most about working with CJUK is being paid for all the hours I work and getting to request my own holidays.
 A lot of chef jobs promise that you will only work 40 hours a week, when in reality you work nearer to 60 and only get paid for 40.

 The work that CJUK provide is varied and it keeps me employed all year round.
 Another thing I really enjoy about being a part of the brigade are the social events and conferences.

 Before starting my catering career at the age of 17, my dream job was to be a veterinarian.
 After struggling to keep up with the studies and a stint in a vets on a work experience, I decided to look at other options and chose catering.

-I can’t put into words how much the team helped me after my crash.
-A big thank you has to go out to Johanna, who rang me on numerous occasions to check I was recovering well and getting ready to come back to work.
+I can’t put into words how much the team helped me after my crash, they rang me on numerous occasions to check I was recovering well and getting ready to come back to work.